The Medicine Wheel - Your Signpost Toward Totality

 Once we’re in the cave she invites me to sit opposite her, I take a good look around, I hear Vidar telling me to return to the centre of the wheel to travel to the next wind direction.
 I say good-bye to the woman and return to the slowing of the rhythm of the drum.

-The Sorcerer's Dream, A true story of initiation into the Native American sorcerer’s tradition by Alysa Braceau, Dreamshield.
+The Dream Artist, A true story of initiation into the Native American sorcerer’s tradition by Elizabeth August, Dreamshield.
 The author gives us a glimpse into the very real world of lucid dreaming and astral projection.
 Her direct experiences with a modern day mystic, Running Deer, takes the work of Castaneda one step further.
-In The Sorcerer’s Dream, she reveals unique steps to mastering lucid dreaming and traveling to the unknown.
+In The Dream Artist, she reveals unique steps to mastering lucid dreaming and traveling to the unknown.

 "Dreamshield has an engaging narrative style and tells stories that are engrossing.
 There is a lack of literature on female sorcerers and this book makes an admirable effort to fill this lacuna.
 When, at the end, she attains “totality,” the reader will share her exaltation." ~ Stanley Krippner, Ph.D.
 Alan Watts Profess of Psychology, Saybrook University.